phetsims/perennial/doc/automated-maintenance-process.md

 the website metadata) as needing a patch for the given `patchName` (in the above example, `joist`).
-If you need to manually specify brands, or add release branches that are outside of the normal system, `Maintenance.addNeededPatchReleaseBranch( releaseBranch, patchName )` will take a `ReleaseBranch` object that you can manually create, or could get from `ReleaseBranch.getMaintenanceBranches()` if you are using the REPL to enumerate what will need a maintenance release.
+If you need to manually specify brands, or add release branches that are outside of the normal system, `Maintenance.addNeededPatchReleaseBranch( releaseBranch, patchName )` will take a `ReleaseBranch` object that you can manually create, or could get from `Maintenance.getMaintenanceBranches()` if you are using the REPL to enumerate what will need a maintenance release.

 `Maintenance.removeNeededPatch( repo, branch, patchName )` will do the corresponding manual removal.
 Sometimes it's